pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Examples/RTC/RTC_Tamper/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by mean of HAL API to write/read data to/from RTC Backup data registers and demonstrate the Tamper detection feature using the RTC peripheral.
+This example guides you through the different configuration steps by means of the RTC HAL API to write/read data to/from RTC Backup registers.
+It also demonstrates the tamper detection feature.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.